DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/virtual_listener.md

 ## Attribute Reference

-There are currently no additional attributes for `ddcloud_vip_pool`.
+There are currently no additional attributes for `ddcloud_virtual_listener`.